SmritiL/InterviewProblemsTest1/QPAPER.md

 ____

 **2. Given n non-negative integers a1, a2, ..., an , where each represents a point at coordinate (i, ai).
-n vertical lines are drawn such that the two endpoints of the line i is at (i, ai) and (i, 0).
-Find two lines, which, together with the x-axis forms a container, such that the container contains the most water.
+'n' vertical lines are drawn such that the two endpoints of the line i is at (i, ai) and (i, 0).
+Find two lines which, together with the x-axis, forms a container such that the container contains the most water.
-Notice that you may not slant the container.**
+Note that you may not slant the container.**

 ### Constraints:
 `n == height.length`